shankram/shankarram.github.io/content/posts/29-09-2025-tokenizers.md

 tags:
   - NLP, LLM
 ---
-# An overview of different commonly used tokenizers
+# An overview of commonly used tokenizers

 Langauge models have taken the world by storm, thanks to transformers ([Vaswani et al.](https://arxiv.org/abs/1706.03762)).
 A fundamental question when modeling language is how to convert words into numerical representations that computers can understand.
 One obvious way is to think of each unique word as a one-hot encoded vector of dimension equal to the size of our vocabulary.
 This is a bit of a problem since there are over 150,000 words in the english language!
 Surely we can do better than assigning a unique vector to each word in our vocabulary.
 Behold, tokenizers.
 Tokenizers are basically algorithms that help prepare a vocabulary for language models (hopefully one that is smaller than the set of unique words in the corpus).
 Let's jump right into different tokenizers that are commonly used today.